 As regards regulatory capital requirements and capital adequacy, the Company is subject to the requirements of the CBI, EBA and the provisions under CRD IV/CRR II.
 The Company's capital adequacy is assessed by comparing available regulatory capital resources with capital requirements expressed as a percentage of risk weighted assets or equivalent.
 The regulatory minimum ratios (Pillar 1) are as follows: CET 1 of 4.5%, Tier 1 Capital of 6% and a Total Capital ratio of 8%.
 In addition, the Company is required to maintain a Capital Conservation Buffer comprising CET 1 eligible instruments of 2.5% of risk weighted assets and also an institution-specific Countercyclical Buffer ("CCyB") of CET 1 calculated as risk weighted assets multiplied by a weighted average of CCyB rates determined by the geographic distribution of the Company's exposures.
-As at October 2022 the CCyB stood at 0.06%, equivalent to US\$ 2.3mm (October 2021: 0.02% equivalent to US\$ 0.72mm).
-Refer to templates EU CCyB1 and EU CCyB2 on the next two pages for the detailed calculation of the CCyB.
+As at October 2023 the CCyB stood at 0.65%, equivalent to US\$31.5mm (October 2022: 0.06% equivalent to US\$ 2.3mm).
+Refer to templates EU CCyB1 and EU CCyB2 on the following pages for the detailed calculation of the CCyB.